 The Trump Administration’s decision to almost start a war with both Iraq and Iran only make sense in light of the belief, shared by many in the foreign policy establishment, that the world only has room for one sovereign nation.

 It’s a bit unsettling to make your New Year’s predictions, insist that they be taken more seriously than everyone else’s because they work from the assumption that the most mundane outcome is the most likely one, and then, the very next day, find that one of your predictions is on the verge of being dramatically disproven.

 Because that’s the kind of thing that happens in a world with more than one sovereign nation.
-And I sure hope that it’s what will happen now, once tempers have cooled – after all, it’s a hell of a lot better than the alternative.
+And I sure hope that it’s what will happen now, once tempers have cooled – after all, it is much better than the alternative.

 But that’s what happened last week when, among other things, I ventured to foretell that the Trump Administration would continue to avoid war with Iran.